GenOL: Generating Diverse Examples for Name-only Online Learning: Experiments

-\paragraph{Datasets.} We evaluate the domain generalization performance of \frameworkname in the CIL setup using widely adopted domain generalization (DG) benchmarks: PACS \citep{zhou2020deep}, NICO~\citep{zhang2023nico++} and DomainNet \citep{neyshabur2020being}, dividing them into multiple discrete tasks.
-Each DG benchmark consists of multiple domain datasets, \eg, PACS includes four domains: Photo, Art, Cartoon, and Sketch.
-We selected data from one domain (\ie, photo domain) as MA data for each benchmark, to compare \frameworkname with the oracle scenario, which assumes that manually annotated (MA) data are available for training.
-During the evaluation, we considered the selected domain as the in-distribution (ID) domain, while the other domains as out-of-distribution (OOD) domains.
-For details on the task splits for each benchmark, please refer to Sec.\ref{app:exp_detail} due to space's sake.
-For the MVCIL setup, we used Bongard-HOI~\citep{jiang2022bongard} and Bongard-OpenWorld~\citep{wu2024bongard}.
+\paragraph{Datasets.} We evaluate \frameworkname’s domain generalization in CIL using PACS~\citep{zhou2020deep}, CIFAR-10-W~\citep{sun2023cifar}, ImageNet-R~\citep{hendrycks2021many}, and DomainNet~\citep{neyshabur2020being}, dividing them into multiple discrete tasks.
+Each DG benchmark consists of multiple domains, \eg, PACS contains Photo, Art, Cartoon, and Sketch domains.
+For comparison with the oracle scenario that assumes sufficient manually annotated (MA) data, we select photo-realistic domain as MA data for each benchmark.
+This domain is treated as in-distribution (ID), while the remaining domains are considered out-of-distribution (OOD).
+For MVCIL experiments, we use Bongard-HOI~\citep{jiang2022bongard} and Bongard-OpenWorld~\citep{wu2024bongard}.
+We provide the details of the task split in Section~\ref{sec:appx:exp_detail}.

 \paragraph{Metrics.} We report $A_\text{AUC}$~\citep{koh2021online, caccia2022anytime, koh2023online} and $A_{last}$, which measure inference performance at any time and at the end of training, respectively.
-In MVCIL-CA task setups, to compare model-predicted sentences with ground-truth sentences, we use CiDER~\citep{vedantam2015cider}, which measures the similarity between generated and ground truth sentences, while also capturing aspects such as grammaticality, saliency, importance, and both precision and recall.
-Note that for evaluation, we use the test set for seen categories up to that point in time.
-Please refer to Sec.~\ref{sec:appx:metrics} for a more detailed explanation of the metrics we used.
+Note that for evaluation, we use the test set for seen concepts up to that point in time.
+We provide details on metrics in Section~\ref{sec:appx:metrics}.